-8 Killer Strategies How to Retain Your Best-Performing Employees
+8 Killer Strategies How to Retain Your Best-Performing Employees in 2021

 There are two types of employees.
 The first kind shows up to work late, doesn’t put any effort, and waits impatiently for the clock to turn 5:00 p.m. so they can leave the office.

 The second type is the employees who show up on time, are enthusiastic about their job, and are engaged in their work.